2. How do we use your data?

 Communications:

-We use your information to keep you informed about the University, and to provide opportunities for you to continue to be involved in the life and activities of the University.
-This includes providing you with services you have requested, for administration purposes, processing and recognising your donations and furthering our charitable and educational aims including fundraising, volunteering, event invitations and newsletters.
+We use your information to keep you informed about the University and to provide opportunities for you to continue to be involved in the life and activities of the University.
+This includes providing you with services you have requested, for administrative purposes, processing and recognising your donations, and furthering our charitable and educational aims, including fundraising, volunteering, event invitations, and newsletters.

-If you provide us with contact details for a particular method of communication, we may update your record and communicate with you using this method of communication unless you tell us otherwise.
+If you provide us with contact details for a particular method of communication, we may update your record and communicate with you using that method unless you tell us otherwise.

-If you request to be added to our WhatsApp groups, we will do so with the mobile number you have provided for this purpose.
+If you request to be added to our WhatsApp/digital community groups, we will use the mobile number you provide for this purpose.
+In some cases, your contact details may be shared with local Alumni Ambassador(s) solely for the purpose of adding you to alumni digital communities.

 Fundraising and engagement:

-Our fundraising and engagement activities are managed in-house and through third-party suppliers and may include direct mail (both postal and electronic), direct debit processing (managed by Access Group), email, social media, events, telephone and face-to-face visits.
-There are a number of data processing activities we may undertake in this context to help us to understand you better.
-This will help us:
+Our fundraising and engagement activities are managed in-house and through third-party suppliers, and may include direct mail (both postal and electronic), direct debit processing (managed by Access Group), email, social media, events, telephone and face-to-face visits.
+We may undertake a number of data processing activities in this context to help us understand you better.
+This will help us::

 - Ensure our communications are relevant to you and your interests.